 People don’t always get to see what you post during the moment of its release so putting together a weekly recap is a great way to combine all of your best posts in one place.
 You can lead with subject lines like “In case you missed it…” or “If you haven’t seen our latest post…” This type of content will cause people to become intrigued with what you posted because nobody wants to feel the fear of missing out or FOMO on something new and potentially cool.

 Round up 3-5 of your posts that garnered the most engagement and send out a summary to your mailing list every week.
 You can even schedule a bi-monthly digest if that works better for you.
 Make sure to include features of your latest products, services, and promotions!
-You could reel in more conversions through email by providing a special voucher or code that only those subscribed to your mailing list can use.
+You could reel in more conversions through email by providing a special voucher or using a QR code generator to create a code that only those subscribed to your mailing list can use.
 Don’t forget to link back to the original posts to drive even more likes and comments to old content.

 2. Share Good Reviews and Comments About Your Brand